hello-robot/stretch_tutorials/ros2/writing_nodes.md

 ### Quality of Service (QoS)

-The queue size parameter (10 in our examples) is part of ROS2's Quality of Service system.
+The queue size parameter (10 in our examples) is part of ROS 2's Quality of Service system.
 It determines how many messages to buffer if your callback function can't process them fast enough.

 ### Node Lifecycle

-1. **Initialization**: `rclpy.init()` sets up the ROS2 runtime
+1. **Initialization**: `rclpy.init()` sets up the ROS 2 runtime
 2. **Node Creation**: Creating your node instance
 3. **Spinning**: `rclpy.spin()` keeps the node alive and processes callbacks
 4. **Cleanup**: `destroy_node()` and `rclpy.shutdown()` clean up resources